 Now the statue is stored and preserved by the National Museum of History.
-Director Cường said that in addition to being valuable examples of Japanese Buddhist sculpture existing in Southeast Asia, they are also very important witnesses to the history of cultural exchange between our two countries.
+Director Cường said that in addition to being valuable examples of Japanese Buddhist sculpture existing in

 “Overall, the lacquered surface exhibits fine cracking and uplifting with evidence of some areas of loss,” said Cường.

 “Areas of gold pigment and applied cut gold leaf in the designs exhibit losses due to deterioration over time.
 Adhesive affixing the spiral curls of hair to the head has weakened and approximately half of the curls have been lost.”